FernandoBasso/devnotes/README.md

 - https://gitlab.com/fernandobasso/devnotes
 - https://fernandobasso.gitlab.io/devnotes

-The content is writen in Markdown and can be done in any text editor or in Obsidian (open the directory `content` as an Obsidian vault).
+The content is written in Markdown and can be done in any text editor or in Obsidian (open the directory `content` as an Obsidian vault).

-The website is published using [Quartz](https://quartz.jzhao.xyz/) as it has good support for publishing Obsidan notes (search, paths, tags, etc.)
+The website is published using [Quartz](https://quartz.jzhao.xyz/) as it has good support for publishing Obsidian notes (search, paths, tags, etc.)

 ## Local website preview